April 20-24, 2020

 - Examine modern methods to comply with data quality standards when conducting nonclinical studies in maximum containment

-The FDA/UTMB collaborative course, “Achieving Data Quality and Integrity in Maximum Containment Laboratories,” was held from April 23-27, 2018.
-More than fifty scientists and regulators from industry, academia and government attended the 2018 course predominantly held at the National Institutes of Health (NIH) in Bethesda, Maryland.
+The FDA/UTMB collaborative course, “Achieving Data Quality and Integrity in Maximum Containment Laboratories,” was held from April 8-12, 2019.
+More than fifty scientists and regulators from industry, academia and government attended the 2019 course, predominantly held at the National Institutes of Health (NIH) in Bethesda, Maryland.
 Participants also attended lectures and tours at BSL-4 laboratories in Fort Detrick at the United States Army Medical Research Institute of Infectious Diseases (USAMRIID) and NIAID’s Integrated Research Facility (IRF) in Frederick, Maryland.

-Lectures covered challenges of Ebola human clinical trials, the Animal Rule, Institutional Animal Care and Use challenges and best practices to achieve Good Laboratory Practices(GLP) in managing BSL-4 laboratory studies.
-Participants—including international public health agency collaborators from the United Kingdom, Canada, Germany, China, Italy, Venezuela, and Singapore - completed practice exercises while wearing full high containment BSL-4 suits.
+Lectures covered challenges of Ebola human clinical trials, the Animal Rule, Institutional Animal Care and Use challenges and best practices to achieve GLP in managing BSL-4 laboratory studies.
+Participants, including international public health agency collaborators, completed practice exercises while wearing full high containment BSL-4 suits.